Maksim Samasiuk - Fotolia

 On the retail side, this could be the ability to try on outfits in a virtual mirror that takes your sizes as you do it, or sitting in a new car model simulation to sense whether that's the right model.
 Lowes has its Holoroom in a couple of stores, where customers can design a simulated room [using] a tablet.

-Another big area is medicine, and using augmented reality to overlay diagnostic and treatment information over people's bodies, letting medical students practice complex procedures safely.
+Another big is medicine, and using augmented reality to overlay diagnostic and treatment information over people's bodies, letting medical students practice complex procedures safely.
 Cleveland Clinic is actually turning MRIs into conventional 2D and 3D images that can be projected over the site of the procedure for training or diagnostic purposes.

-Also, a company might use augmented reality to walk field service reps through repair processes or, in an IoT [internet of things] example, on a construction site [by] scanning an area and having it trigger data about real-time costs, supply inventories or planned versus actual spending.
+Also, a company might use augmented reality to walk field service reps through repair processes or, in an IoT [internet of things] example, on a construction site [by] scanning an and having it trigger data about real-time costs, supply inventories or planned versus actual spending.

-All of these have data intensity as their core, and the message to our customers is that you should be thinking about this stuff now, and work with us to coinnovate, either by adding virtual or augmented reality into existing apps or thinking about new apps for new needs that are being discovered as we talk.
+All of these have data intensity as their core, and the message to our customers is that you should be thinking about this stuff now, and work with us to coinnovate, either by adding virtual or augmented reality into existing apps or thinking about apps for needs that are being discovered as we talk.

 Wellers: It's important that we look at blockchain from an enterprise standpoint because it has huge potential, but there's a lot that's been written that's not really concrete.
 One [example] has to do with the need for scale -- can blockchain scale to the levels that enterprises really need?